ajoslin103/fabric-layers-core/typescript-migration/MIGRATION-PLAN.md

 ## Migration Strategy

-The migration will follow a structured, component-by-component approach:
+The migration will follow a structured, component-by-component approach, focusing **ONLY** on files within the `packages/fabric-layers-core` directory:

 1. **Core Components First**
    - [ ] `core/Base.js` → `core/Base.ts`